robertorcosta/azure-docs.pt-br/articles/api-management/api-management-howto-developer-portal-customize.md

 ---
-title: Acessar e personalizar o portal do desenvolvedor gerenciado-Gerenciamento de API do Azure | Microsoft Docs
+title: Access and customize the managed developer portal - Azure API Management | Microsoft Docs
-description: Saiba como usar a versão gerenciada do portal do desenvolvedor no gerenciamento de API.
+description: Learn how to use the managed version of the developer portal in API Management.
 services: api-management
 documentationcenter: API Management
 author: mikebudzynski